 Just be cautious and do your own research on any advice you receive, lest you fall victim to online scammers or well-meaning but misinformed people.

 13. Get quality sleep

 Inadequate sleep has been shown to cause widespread pain throughout the body.
 In fact, fibromyalgia and poor sleep are inextricably linked.
-According to this study, sleep disturbances are associated with an increase in pain sensitivity.

 People suffering from chronic illnesses can find themselves caught up in a self-perpetuating cycle of pain, insomnia, and depression.
 For instance, someone with pain may have trouble falling asleep – they then wake up feeling unrefreshed, which affects their mood and increases their pain sensitivity during the day.
 The cycle continues the next night, and the next.

 It’s important for people with FM to practice good sleep hygiene to help them shut down for the night and get the rest they need.
 Click here for tips to best insomnia and fall asleep quickly every night.